EliasRaninen/EliasRaninen.github.io/about.md

 ## About Me

 I'm currently a Radio Research Engineer/Scientist at Nokia Bell Labs, Espoo, Finland.
-My research focuses on machine learning methods for wireless communications.
 I received the D.Sc.
 (Tech.) degree in signal processing technology from Aalto University, Espoo, Finland, in 2022.
 My doctoral thesis developed theory and methods for high-dimensional covariance matrix estimation (more info below).
 I hold both a